KoenZomers/KeePassOneDriveSync/README.md

 ## Latest Version

-Version 1.4.2.0 - March 31, 2016
+Version 1.4.3.0 - April 26, 2016

-- Fixed the [issue](https://github.com/KoenZomers/KeePassOneDriveSync/issues/13) where not synced databases kept asking if they should be synced after restarting KeePass.
-Thanks to [mushak](https://github.com/mushak) for reporting this!
+- Fixed an issue where if you would use different filenames for your KeePass database locally and on OneDrive or OneDrive for Business, that it wouldn't sync properly anymore.
+Thanks to Jörgen Nydahl for reporting this!
+- Attempt to solve an issue where on Windows machines running Windows in a non English language, an error may occur.
+If you still run into this issue, let me know.

 [Version History](./VersionHistory.md)